 After returning home, Knox finished her degree and began working as a freelance journalist.
 She wrote Waiting to Be Heard: A Memoir, a bestselling book about her experience, which was released in 2013.
 Her story is the subject of Amanda Knox, a Netflix documentary which was released in September 2016.

 In addition to her writing career, Knox appears at events for the Innocence Project, which advocates for people who have been wrongfully imprisoned.
 She became engaged to childhood friend and musician Colin Sutherland in 2015 but the couple later split.
-She is currently dating author Christopher Robinson.
+In late 2018 she became engaged to author Christopher Robinson.

-In August 2017 Knox announced she's making plans to return to Perugia in 2018 as part of a follow-up book to her bestselling memoir.
+In August 2017 Knox announced she was making plans to return to Perugia in 2018 as part of a follow-up book to her bestselling memoir.